kmacdonald06/ai-openscale-icp/tutorial-adv.md

 In this tutorial, you will:

 - Provision {{site.data.keyword.cloud_notm}} machine learning and storage services
-- Set up a Watson Studio project, and run a Python notebook to create, train and deploy a machine learning model
-- Run a Python notebook to create a data mart, configure performance, accuracy, and fairness monitors, and create data to monitor
+- Run a Python notebook to create, train and deploy a machine learning model.
+Then, create a data mart, configure performance, accuracy, and fairness monitors, and create data to monitor
 - View results in the {{site.data.keyword.aios_short}} Insights tab

 ## Provision {{site.data.keyword.cloud_notm}} Services